 For me, the biggest issue is the still unexplained one of how can you transport a billion tonnes of phosphorous into the upper atmosphere of Venus?
 It has to come from somewhere for our hypothetical bacteria to be able to metabolise it into phosphine gas.
 What is the source of so much phosphorous, especially given that the Earth has so little in comparison in its atmosphere although the composition of the bulk of the two planets is so similar and phosphorous is quite common in the surface rocks?

 For now, most scientists are fascinated by the result, but sceptical of the possibility of a high altitude floating ecosystem in the Cytherian atmosphere.
 Some recall the announcement of the “discovery” of fossil bacteria in the Martian meteorite ALH84001: the announcement, in 1996, was so sensational that President Bill Clinton gave a speech about it.
 Now, few scientists believe that ALH84001 shows any evidence of fossils.
-Similarly, the detection of methane in the atmosphere of Mars has produced so many claims and counter-claims that it is hard to know what to believe and the weight of evidence is swinging against there being large amounts of Martian methane and, just possibly, there is none at all.
+Similarly, the detection of methane in the atmosphere of Mars has produced so many claims and counter-claims that it is hard to know what to believe and the weight of evidence is swinging heavily against there being large amounts of Martian methane and, just possibly, there is no methane at all, which has implications for both any residual internal activity and any biological activity.
 There is a lot of caution about the implications of the new results for Venus because there is the possibility that there is a subtle misinterpretation or misunderstanding about the phosphine and its interpretation, even if we do not yet know what it might be.

 “A thousand phenomena present themselves daily which we cannot explain, but where facts are suggested, bearing no analogy with the laws of nature as yet known to us, their verity needs proofs proportioned to their difficulty.